2022 in AMC Fight Nights

-The year 2022 is the 12th year in the history of the Fight Nights, a mixed martial arts promotion based in Russia.
+The year 2022 was the 12th year in the history of the Fight Nights, a mixed martial arts promotion based in Russia.
 The company continues broadcasts through Match TV and Fight Network.

 List of events

 AMC Fight Nights 108

 'AMC Fight Nights 108' was a mixed martial arts event held by AMC Fight Nights January 28, 2022 at the Crocus Expo, Aquarium Arena in Krasnogorsk, Russia.